What’s New ?

 The basic syntax for both functions is 'max(iterable)' and 'min(iterable)'.

-Find Min & Mix in a list
+Find Min & Max in a List Using Built-in Functions

 If you have a list of integers, for example, you can use max() to get the largest integer in the list and min() to find the fewest number of lists: